Test Optional

 How do I apply as test optional?

 A new test optional question is included on both the Common Application and the Calvin Application.
-Simply check “Yes” or “No.”
+Simply check the options to indicate if you want to be test-optional or not.

 How will Calvin review my application without test scores?